iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Introduction to the Simplex Algorithm.md

 \end{aligned}
 $$

 the variable $s_1, s_2, s_3$ are the slack variables, if they are zero, then the corresponding constraint is tight, else, it's a loose constraint.
-Directly consider
+We now assume $(x_1, x_2) = (0, 0)$, hence we are tight on the constraint $x\ge \mathbf 0$, and the origin is one of the vertices of the feasible polytope.
+Next, directly consider

 $$
 \begin{aligned}